haraldwer/GDExtensionTemplate/README.md

  * Copy godot executable to repository folder and rename to "godot.exe"

 ## Usage
+Some macros exist in reg.h that provide automated registration for classes, functions and properties.
+Here is how to use them:
+ * REG_CLASS() - Use this macro instead of GDCLASS()
+ * REG_FUNCTION() - Put this in front of your function
+ * REG_PROPERTY() - Put this in front of your property The extension.cpp with class and function binding will be automatically generated based on extension.cpp.template.
+If you wish to add code to extension.cpp, just modify the template and your changes will be applied during next rebuild.

 ## Notes
  * Intellisense / Intellij will only work after first compile
+ * The RegAutomation project will compile and run when you compile your c++ code.
+RegAutomation is responsible for generating the registration code and you can find the resulting files in /source/{project name}/.generated/.
  * NMake .sln requires an exe path without parameters.
 The GodotRun project is a workaround for this.